mlflow/mlflow/docs/source/gateway/index.rst

 security posture by minimizing the exposure of sensitive API keys throughout the system.
 It also helps to prevent exposing these keys within code or requiring end-users to manage keys safely.

-The gateway is designed to be flexible and adaptable, capable of easily defining and managing routes by updating the configuration file.
+The gateway is designed to be flexible and adaptable, capable of easily defining and managing routes using a straightforward REST API.
 This enables the easy incorporation of new LLM providers or provider LLM types into the system without necessitating changes to applications that interface with the gateway.
 This level of adaptability makes the MLflow AI Gateway Service an invaluable tool in environments that require agility and quick response to changes.